A GUIDE TO GETTING PERMANENT RESIDENCY IN IRELAND AFTER STUDY

 How to get permanent residency in Ireland

-1. Get admitted to a relevant course – Ireland has a small population of only 4.78 million and as mentioned above, individuals with certain set of skills are in great demand in Ireland.
+• Get admitted to a relevant course – Ireland has a small population of only 4.78 million and as mentioned above, individuals with certain set of skills are in great demand in Ireland.
 So, one can take up a course based on the demand in the Irish labor market.
 This way, one would not only be able to get quality education from an educational institution in Ireland, but, his or her chances of getting a job in Ireland would also increase.

-4. Apply for work permit – After getting a job, one can apply for work permit either by himself or through his or her employer.
+• Apply for a work permit – After getting a job, one can apply for work permit either by himself or through his or her employer.
 The work permit allows an individual to live and work in Ireland till the time his visa does not expire.
 If an individual is employed, he can renew the visa and continue staying in Ireland.

 We, at Student Cover, hope that the readers will find the content of this blog useful during their planning and stay in Ireland.
-We invite students to provide suggestions, if any, or contact us at info@studentcover.in for any queries related to student loans to study in US, UK, Canada or Ireland.
+We invite students to provide suggestions, if any, or contact us at info@studentcover.in for any queries related to student loans to study in the US, UK, Canada, or Ireland.

 Recent Blog Posts